Note: these stats were rounded up, these episodes were recorded, and this post was written in March 2019.

 Sangram tells the story of inviting his competitors as keynote speakers at a conference he and his team produced.
 You’re not building a true community around a problem or innovation if you’re excluding community members because of product competition.

 Dave interacts across the social networks as the go-to guy on all-things voice.
 In the conversation, he describes accounts that may have had several sales or customer success representatives, but for which he’s been a consistent, familiar, and available face.

 Guy says one of his most valuable tools was his “EvangeList” emails.

-Dan gave away copies of Customer Success at most of the conference and trade shows he attended.
+Dan gave away copies of his book Customer Success at most of the conference and trade shows he attended.

 To build a movement, build a community.
 To build a community, be the beacon of light for otherwise independent people to gather around.

 Be open.
 Be available.
 Be of service.